Screenshot of various screens of the new CloudSoft Platform

 Shipped

-Pilot app deployed to 11 international sites
+Pilot app deployed to 20 international sites

-We shipped two modules for the application suite:
+We shipped two modules within the platform:

 2. Scheduler — providing a seamless integration with data automatically flowing in from Oracle databases, and allowing schedulers to create and send their schedules for approval within one tool